-Le Pen faces Macron in final round of French presidential election, estimates say
+Le Pen faces Macron in final round of French presidential election

 Prime Minister Bernard Cazeneuve tweeted an appeal to all voters to back Macron in the second round, "to combat the National Front's disastrous project to take France backwards and to divide the French people."

-The Socialist Party's candidate, Benoît Hamon secured just 6.3% of the vote, according to BFMTV-Elabe estimates.
+The Socialist Party's candidate, Benoît Hamon secured just 5.9% of the vote, with 75% of polling stations' results in.

 Speaking at his campaign headquarters, Hamon said he took full responsibility for the poor result, and urged his supporters to vote for Macron to defeat Le Pen in the second round, "even if he is not left-wing."